 Helping San Diego Protect its History

-You have come to the right place for learning more about the Historical Resources Board (HRB), the benefits and guidelines of historical preservation and more about San Diego history, historical sites, cultural landscapes and archaeological sites.
+You are at the right place for learning more about the Historical Resources Board (HRB), the benefits and guidelines of historical preservation and more about San Diego history, historical sites, cultural landscapes and archaeological sites.
+Read more...

-The 2017 Meeting Dates Memo lists all Historical Resources Board meeting dates and locations for the 2017 calendar year.
+The 2018 Meeting Dates Memo lists all Historical Resources Board and Subcommittee meeting dates and locations for the 2018 calendar year.

 To schedule a submittal appointment, or for additional information about the program and process, please contact: 619-235-5224 or [email protected]